 - If a business has payroll, it will have payroll tax deposits that need to be made.
 The IRS will notify the business of its deposit frequency.
 A business must timely make all of its required tax deposits in order to be in compliance with the IRS.

 Even though all of these business tax compliance steps may seem straightforward, it can actually be quite challenging to determine what you are going to owe for a tax year and make sure that you have properly paid in taxes for the year to the State of Michigan and the IRS.
 Bonuses, inheritances, cashing out a of 401(k), and unexpected business fluctuations can all cause serious changes to your tax due at the end of the year.
 Not understanding the interplay between all of your taxable income may result in a tax bill that you were not expecting and that you are unable to pay to settle this back tax debt.
 Austin & Larson Tax Resolution can help you stay on the path to getting into and staying in full compliance with the IRS.
 This is the biggest goal as we want you to not only resolve your back-tax balance, but also to never have to worry about the IRS looking over your shoulder again.

 Let our top tax compliance office work with you to prepare and file your back-tax returns for both the IRS and State of Michigan.
 We will take steps to ensure that you are properly paying your current year taxes and timely filing.
 Our IRS Enrolled Agents, Tax Attorneys, and Tax Accountants will offer sound and practical tax relief solutions and compliance guidance.
-Call Austin & Larson Tax Resolution, in Howell, MI, and Saginaw, MI at 1-866-668-2953 for immediate compliance help now.
+Call Austin & Larson Tax Resolution, in Howell, MI, Jackson, MI, and Saginaw, MI at 1-866-668-2953 for immediate compliance help now.
 Austin & Larson – specialists in tax compliance and successful tax relief solutions.